Haworth

 15/10/2007

 Ralph Povey died.
-He was a founder member and became President of the Keighley and Worth Valley Preservation Society 1978 - 1999.
+He was a founder member of the Keighley and Worth Valley Preservation Society and was President from 1978 – 1999.

 Inscribed at Haworth station: